 SOX10 is more specific than S100 protein in the detection of melanocytic and schwannian neoplasms, and has in some studies shown more sensitive.

-Skin and colon are recommended as positive and negative tissue controls for SOX10.
-In skin, a moderate to strong nuclear staining reaction in virtually all melanocytes must be seen.
+Skin and colon/appendix are recommended as positive and negative tissue controls for SOX10.
+In skin, moderate to strong nuclear staining reaction in virtually all melanocytes must be seen.
 The vast majority of myoepithelial cells lining sweat glands must show an at least moderate nuclear staining reaction.
-In colon, virtually all Schwann cells must display an as strong as possible nuclear staining reaction without any staining reaction of epithelial and smooth muscle cells.
-At present, and as specified in run 45, 2015, no tissue with consistent low-level expression of SOX10 has been identified reliable as positive tissue control to monitor technical sensitivity.
-Due to this issue both skin and colon are needed as tissue controls for SOX10.
+In colon/appendix, virtually all Schwann cells must display an as strong as possible nuclear staining reaction without any staining reaction of epithelial cells and smooth muscle cells.
+At present, and as specified in previous assessments, no reliable tissue component with consistent low level expression of SOX10 has been identified, monitoring the overall analytical sensitivity of an assay.
+Due to this issue both skin and colon/appendix are needed as tissue controls for SOX10.